 Where the design community meets.

-Designer Joined almost 7 years ago Ryan has invited Chris Valleskey
+Designer Joined about 7 years ago Ryan has invited Chris Valleskey

 I think this totally depends on the industry you target rather than anything else.
 Some industries and products are more affected by COVID than others.
 I'm designing in real estate (in-house team not freelance) and we couldn't be any busier than we currently are with rates so low.
 We are setting record units every month during COVID.